 Curriculum Overview

-Philosophy: Each child entering our classroom is a unique and special individual with their own talents and qualities.
+Philosophy As a teacher I have high expectations, a structured environment with some flexibility, and a dose of humor to boot!
+When entering our classroom is a unique and special individual with their own talents and qualities.
 All students have a right to a good learning environment.
 My job as their fourth grade teacher is to ensure that class is conducted in an atmosphere of mutual respect.
 When one person is speaking, others are quiet and listening.
 We laugh with and not at others.
 I expect the children to do their best at following directions, being prepared, trying hard in all academic areas, and respecting school property and the property of others.
 Following our class rules will enable us to all have a great successful year.

-Religion: Christian values are integrated throughout the day.
+Religion Christian values are integrated throughout the day.

-• Jesus is the Son of God
+• Unit 3: I Believe in Jesus Christ, the Son of God

 • Conflict and Resolution, Socialization Skills